Category Archives: The Modern Era (1227-1936)

 On trips to Sydney, Chisholm and her husband became aware of the difficult conditions facing immigrants arriving in the colony.
 They were particularly concerned for the young women who were arriving without any money, friends, family, or jobs to go to.
 Many turned to prostitution to survive.
 Chisholm found placement for many of these young women in shelters, including her own home, and helped find them permanent places to stay.
 She started an organization to create and sustain an immigrant women’s shelter.

 In 1840, Captain Chisholm returned to his regiment in India, but he encouraged his wife to continue her philanthropic efforts.
-Her singlemindedness is reflected in this quote in her hometown newspaper: “I never can imagine that Almighty God sent females into the world to be cooks and housemaids all their days” (Northampton Mercury, 5 March 1853).
+Her singlemindedness is reflected in how her hometown newspaper quoted her: “I never can imagine that Almighty God sent females into the world to be cooks and housemaids all their days” (Northampton Mercury, 5 March 1853).

 She set up a home in Sydney for young women and organized other homes in several rural villages.
 Where she knew there was an eligible bachelor, she would often place a capable girl with the nearest neighbors.
 This resulted in numerous marriages.